Hostdon/pleroma/docs/installation/migrating_to_akkoma.md

 # Migrating to Akkoma

-**Akkoma does not currently have a stable release, until 3.0, all builds should be considered "develop**
+**Akkoma does not currently have a stable release, until 3.0, all builds should be considered "develop"**

 ## Why should you migrate?

-aside from actually responsive maintainer(s)? let's lookie here, we've got
+aside from actually responsive maintainer(s)? let's lookie here, we've got:

 - custom emoji reactions
 - misskey markdown (MFM) rendering and posting support
 - elasticsearch support (because pleroma search is GARBAGE)